-For a long time, two major components of the cannabis plant have been under research in an attempt to establish their utility to the human body.
-Extensive research on tetrahydrocannabinol (THC) and cannabidiol (CBD) led to the discovery of the endocannabinoid system.
-As a result, these research studies led to the discovery of molecules and receptors in our human brains.
+For a long time, two major components of the cannabis plant have been under research to establish their utility to the human body.
+Extensive research on tetrahydrocannabinol (THC) and cannabidiol (CBD) led to discovering the endocannabinoid system.
+As a result, these research studies led to the discovering of molecules and receptors in our human brains.

 This discovery has largely impacted the overall understanding of the brain, health, and disease.
-While you may have seen the term ‘endocannabinoid system’ around, it is important to have a clear understanding of it and its role and impact in our bodies.
+While you may have seen the term ‘endocannabinoid system’ around, it is important to clearly understand it and its role and impact in our bodies.
 This article will, therefore, demystify this term and its relation to CBD.

 What is the Endocannabinoid System?

-The endocannabinoid system is an internal system in the body that controls and maintains the physiological process in the human body.
-The system consists of endocannabinoids and endocannabinoid receptors which are responsible for detecting any changes in the body functions and responding accordingly.
-The system also relies on cannabinoid molecules to efficiently perform its functions.
-Among the functions that the system controls include homeostasis, skin and nerve function, mood and stress, liver function, inflammation, motor control, and sleep cycle among others.
+The endocannabinoid system is an internal system in the body that controls and maintains the human body’s physiological process.
+The system consists of endocannabinoids and endocannabinoid receptors responsible for detecting any changes in the body functions and responding accordingly.
+This system also relies on cannabinoid molecules to efficiently perform its functions among.
+The system controls include homeostasis, skin and nerve function, mood and stress, liver function, inflammation, motor control, and sleep cycle, among others.

 What is the Endocannabinoid System Responsible for?

-The discovery of brain receptors that respond to cannabis and hence the discovery of the endocannabinoids such as the anandamide was a big leap in understanding the role of the endocannabinoid system.
+The discovery of brain receptors that respond to cannabis and the endocannabinoid discovery, such as the anandamide, was a big leap in understanding the endocannabinoid system’s role.
 It is an understatement to say that the endocannabinoid system is responsible for maintaining the balance of body systems.
-Through the cannabinoid and endocannabinoid molecules and receptors, the system detects changes in the body and hence the receptors attach themselves to the molecules to maintain this balance.
-Hence, it is responsible for liver functions, metabolism and appetite, mood and stress, learning and memory, pain and inflammation and the sleep cycle.
+Through the cannabinoid and endocannabinoid molecules and receptors, the system detects changes in the body, and hence the receptors attach themselves to the molecules to maintain this balance.
+Hence, it is responsible for liver functions, metabolism and appetite, mood and stress, learning and memory, pain and inflammation, and the sleep cycle.
 Hence, this system acts as a bridge between the body and the mind.
 It helps us understand how the mind and the gut relate and how the two control each other.

 What is CBD?